data-engine-thinking/book-notes/README.md

-# 📚 Data Enigine Thinking Book Errata & Issues
+# 📚 Data Engine Thinking Book Errata & Issues

 Thanks for helping improve the book!
 The easiest way to contribute is by editing [`errata.md`](./ERRATA.md) markdown file directly in GitHub's web UI.
 It is also perfectly possible to clone this repository, create a branch with your changes, and submit a Pull Request (PR).